unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 #### Parameters:
+- `self`: the Contract's State object

 - `_router`: on chain address of the router smart contract

 <a name="ConsumerLib-submitDataRequest-struct-ConsumerLib-State-address-payable-bytes32-uint256-bytes4-"></a>
 ### Function `submitDataRequest(struct ConsumerLib.State self, address payable _dataProvider, bytes32 _data, uint256 _gasPrice, bytes4 _callbackFunctionSignature) -> bytes32 requestId`
 submitDataRequest submit a new data request to the Router.
-The router will verify the data request, and route it to the data provider
+The router will
+     verify the data request, and route it to the data provider

 #### Parameters: